gjhenrique/rpi_stuff/README.md

 These roles use systemd to configure autostart, timers and mount points.
 A counter-argument is that systemd is pretty complex, but at least it's what Raspberry Pi OS/Debian supports by default.
 It's pretty lightweight, even for older Raspberry Pi versions.

-Another advantage is that, with Ansible, it's possible to have tests with [molecule](https://molecule.readthedocs.io/en/latest/) and its [podman-plugin](https://github.com/ansible-community/molecule-podman) to ensure that changes won't break code.
+Another advantage is that, with Ansible, it's possible to have tests with [molecule](https://molecule.readthedocs.io/en/latest/) and its [podman-plugin](https://github.com/ansible-community/molecule-podman) to ensure that new changes won't break functionality.

 ## Support
 These roles run on Raspberry Pi OS (old raspbian) Bullseye.
 The devices are rpi1 (armv6), rpi2/3/4 (armv7) and rpi4 (aarch64).